 Flyers vs Senators 1/20/11

 While this did not come close to the sloberknocker seven years earlier, it was still a good brawl.
 Claude Giroux would steamroll Jesse Winchester with 7:48 left in the third period in a game that they were winning 5-2.
 The Senators didn’t take kindly to this and Winchester would drop the gloves with Jeff Carter.
 After a fun little scrap the game continued but four minutes later Nick Foligino would seek revenge on Claude Giroux.
 While Foligno dominated Giroux, G did manage to get a few good shots in before slamming him down back first on the ice.
-The following faceoff, all hell broke loose as Hartnell fought Jarkko Ruutu, Carkner went with O’Donnell, and Jody Shelley paired off with Chris Neil.
+The following faceoff, all hell broke loose as Hartnell fought Jarkko Ruutu, Carkner went with Sean O’Donnell, and Jody Shelley paired off with Chris Neil.
 Both the Hartnell and O’Donnell fights finished quick, but the heavyweights Shelley and Chris Neil had a pay-per-view caliber scrap which ended in a draw.

 By: Dan Esche (@DanTheFlyeraFan)